radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/04-tuning-tips-radiantone-universal-directory.md

 	-	"B Z A C D" (matches the filter)

 	To support full text searches, check the Full-Text Search option on the Properties tab for the select store and click Save.
 If you add support for full text searches, re-build the index.
 To do so, select the naming context below Root Naming Contexts on the Configuration tab and on the Properties tab on the right side, click the Re-build Index button.
-## Memory

-The memory required to host data in the Universal Directory is unrelated to the memory allocated to RadiantOne service (for the JVM).
-The Universal Directory storage leverages Memory Mapping Files (MMapDirectory) which uses virtual memory and a kernel feature called “mmap” to access the disk files.
-To estimate the amount of memory required to house your stores, take the size of the LDIF file (that stores all the entries) and multiply it times 2.
-This is also roughly equivalent to: (`<number of entries> x <size of an entry>` x 2).
-For example, if you needed to store 1 million entries each 1 KB in size (results in about 1 GB sized LDIF file), approximately 2-3 GB of memory would be required.

->[!warning]
->When RadiantOne is deployed primarily for local Universal Directory stores on machines with large amounts of memory (e.g. 32GB), it is recommended to [set a max JVM (-Xmx) for the RadiantOne](01-global-tuning#memory-size) service instead of letting it expand to ¼ of the available memory.
-This leaves more memory for the local stores to ensure optimal performance.

-## Storage Location

-The default location for Universal Directory data files is <RLI_HOME>\vds_server\data.
-To tune the local disk load, you can specify a different location on the file system.
-If RadiantOne is deployed in a cluster, the value of the storage location parameter is also assigned to all other nodes.
-The drive location indicated in the value must exist on the file system of each node.
-The nodes cannot leverage a single shared drive.

-Any data in the default location is lost if the storage location is changed.
-If you have data in the existing location that you want to keep, export it to an LDIF file and after the storage location is changed, import this LDIF file.

 ## Changelog